Are you a passionate shutterbug who is wondering how to earn money from photography?

 Who should you approach?
 For a start, you can try reaching out to fashion bloggers.
 These are the bloggers who most likely need help with photography, as it’s far easier to have someone shoot them and all their outfit details rather than using a tripod and a self-timer.

 You can also try lifestyle bloggers, travel bloggers, or content creators that regularly share full-body photos of themselves.

 - You get exposure for your work, especially if the blogger has a large audience

-- You can utilise the bloggers social network, which can give you opportunities to work with other bloggers in the industry.
+- You can utilize the blogger’s social network, which can give you opportunities to work with other bloggers in the industry.

 Offer your skills and service

 It’s a bit obvious, isn’t it?
 This is what photographers do, after all.
 But let us offer a few creative ideas.

 Shoot kids events and sell the photos